Rohan-San/Rohan-San/README.md

 - ⚡ Fun fact: **I'm a procrastinator who gets stuff done, and done well.**

 - 📫 Reach me at **rohansanthosh02@gmail.com**

+> I'm a dedicated learner passionate about technology and making a positive impact on society.
+Having held multiple leadership roles, I represented my peers and actively engaged in college societies, volunteering, and organizing events such as hackathons and treasure hunts.
+Being a technophile, I aim to contribute to technological advancements.
+When not immersed in tech, I enjoy playing the guitar and making music.
+I bring coordination and ethical responsibility to any team or organization. <br><br>
+> I do fairly decent graphic designing too. <br> P.S.
+I made that banner GIF myself! ;)

 <br>

 <h2 align="center">📊 Stats & Trophies 🏆</h2>